julianvollmer/node-websockets/doc/server.md

     * `timeout`, Number, Timeout in ms for idling sockets, Default: `600000`.
     * `maxConnections`, Number, Max amount of connections, Default: `10`.

 Returns an instance of `WebSocketServer`.
+If you want to use a tls encrypted connection (wss:) than you only have to use the `https` module of node it automatically de- and encrypts everything in the background.
+See in the example how you set this up in detail.

 ### wsserver.write(chunk)